Dlang-UPB/D-Summer-School/lab-06/README.md

 Rememeber [UFCS](../lab-01/README.md#functions) from session 1.
 UFCS stands for Uniform Function Call Syntax and allows us to call function `foo` either as `foo(a)` or as `a.foo()`.
-This feature allows more expressive code.
+This feature makes coode far more expressive.
-To feel the difference, compare:
+To see the difference, compare:
 ```d
 to!string(value);
 ```